mzazon/awesome-cloud-projects/aws/architecting-distributed-database-applications/architecting-distributed-database-applications.md

 The integration with Lambda and EventBridge creates a powerful event-driven architecture that leverages AWS's serverless capabilities.
 Lambda functions provide the compute layer that scales automatically based on demand, while EventBridge enables loose coupling between components across regions.
 This combination eliminates the need for complex infrastructure management while ensuring high availability and performance.
 The serverless nature of all three services means that you only pay for what you use, making it cost-effective for both development and production workloads.

 The multi-region configuration with a witness region is particularly innovative, as it provides the quorum mechanism needed for distributed consensus without requiring a full third active region.
 This design minimizes costs while maximizing availability, as the witness region only stores transaction logs and doesn't process application traffic.
 The synchronous replication across regions ensures that data is consistent immediately, eliminating the eventual consistency challenges that plague many distributed systems.
+For more details on Aurora DSQL's resilience features, see the [Aurora DSQL Resilience Documentation](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/disaster-recovery-resiliency.html).

 From an operational perspective, Aurora DSQL's serverless nature eliminates many traditional database administration tasks such as capacity planning, patch management, and performance tuning.
 The service automatically scales compute, storage, and I/O based on workload demands, making it ideal for applications with unpredictable traffic patterns.
-The integration with AWS's broader ecosystem, including IAM for security and CloudWatch for monitoring, provides a comprehensive foundation for enterprise applications.
+The integration with AWS's broader ecosystem, including IAM for security and CloudWatch for monitoring, provides a comprehensive foundation for enterprise applications following the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) principles.

 > **Tip**: Use Aurora DSQL's built-in monitoring capabilities with CloudWatch to track performance metrics across regions and identify potential bottlenecks before they impact application performance.
+The [CloudWatch monitoring documentation](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/cloudwatch-monitoring.html) provides comprehensive guidance on available metrics.

 ## Challenge